techwriterjoe/introduction-airtable-api/README.md

 - "&sortField=Name&sortDirection=asc" by default, the reponse returns the list of records in the same order as they are listed in the Main View.
 However, the sortField and sortDirection override the default sort.

 ###Authentication
 For authentication, Airtable recommends using the API key as a header.
+Headers are part of HTTP protocol and a typical HTTP request usually contains several.
+Headers are not typically displayed with the HTML.
+As displayed (Fig 4), enter the __"Authorization"__ as the header name and __"Bearer keyV6E7OIK5SJudPy"__ as the header value, replacing with the appropriate text.